Christian Stress Release

 Flight

-Emotionally, we’re filled with fear, panic, anxiousness.
+Emotionally, you’re filled with fear, panic and anxiousness.

 Freeze